7.9. structs in Assembly

 - This code snippet contains the previously undiscussed register (

-instruction indicates that the data being moved onto the call stack is of type single-precision floating point. - The next part of the code (instructions
+%xmm0) and instruction (movss).
+The%xmm0register is an example of a register reserved for floating-point values.
+Themovssinstruction indicates that the data being moved onto the call stack is of type single-precision floating point. - The next part of the code (instructions

-.
-Revisiting the memory layout in Figure 1 shows that this address corresponds tos→grad_yr
+<initStudent+51>thru<initStudent+58>) places the value of thegrparameter at an offset of 0x44 (or 68) from the start ofs.
+Revisiting the memory layout in Figure 1 shows that this address corresponds tos→grad_yr:

 0x4006dd <+51>: mov -0x8(%rbp),%rax #copy s to %rax